trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Chapter Summary

 Humans design things that take away the necessary comprehensive work from them, we design machines to remove the cognitively demanding drudgery of sciencitific endeavours.
 Over time this leads to less comprehension within humans, we know how to operate a machine, with which we can uncover how the universe works, but we don't understand the machine in detail anymore.
 The machines (especially machine learning based systems) are mostly uncomprehending.
 Very competent at what they do, but they often lack the comprehension (and creativity/agency) we have.
 They can extract patterns from data, but can not decide on a novel path of action outside their competence, something humans do routinely.
-In a way we move back from the age of comprehension into an "era of post-intelligent design" because our machines extract their reasons from data as free floating rationales (sometimes even using Darwinian evolution or Bayesian methods, similar to the ones that shaped our brains) The problem of that increasing reliance on not understood machines is that we can't really fix them if they break, and our society could collapse as well if they do.
+In a way we move back from the age of comprehension into an "era of post-intelligent design" because our machines extract their reasons from data as free floating rationales (sometimes even using Darwinian evolution or Bayesian methods, similar to the ones that shaped our brains) The problem of that increasing reliance on not understood machines is that we can't  fix them if they break, and our society could collapse as well if they do.
 And that would cut short the journey of comprehension we are on.
 The quest to eventually understand everything would come to a premature end.